seggewiss/seggewiss/README.md

 #### Currently working on 💪

-- [shopware/shopware](https://github.com/shopware/shopware) - Shopware 6 is an open commerce platform based on Symfony Framework and Vue and supported by a worldwide community and more than 1.500 community extensions (1 week ago)
+- [shopware/shopware](https://github.com/shopware/shopware) - Shopware 6 is an open commerce platform based on Symfony Framework and Vue and supported by a worldwide community and more than 1.500 community extensions (2 weeks ago)
 - [shopware/administration](https://github.com/shopware/administration) -  (2 weeks ago)
 - [seggewiss/shopware-app-server](https://github.com/seggewiss/shopware-app-server) - A symfony and devenv based shopware env server.
 (1 month ago)
 - [shopware/e2e-testsuite-platform](https://github.com/shopware/e2e-testsuite-platform) - This package contains the e2e platform test suite for Shopware 6 using Cypress (1 month ago)